 We use this bar soap in our home and like it doesn’t have a fragrance.
+This is my son’s favorite soap.
+He’s been using it for almost two years.
 See below for review.

 What is unique about Ethique is they make all of their products without palm oil.
 In addition, they use sustainable ingredients and minimal packaging, including no plastics.

 They offer bar soap, shampoo, conditioner, lotion and more.

 - Bliss Bar is for normal to dry skin: It’s made with coconut, vegetable glycerine, (the glycerine is from sustainably managed coconuts — not palm oil!) and clay.
 It’s fragrance-free.